York, PA - Motion pictures were a novelty 130 years ago. Since then, upgrades include Technicolor, surround sound and 3-D technology.

 "These chairs are fun," he said.
 The best part, he added, was when his seat pitched forward when "The Polar Express" plunged down a steep track.
 Scott said the seats haven't been shown to cause motion sickness, so they're suitable for kindergartners to seniors.

 For skeptics, Queensgate has a two-seat testing kiosk in its lobby.
-It lets people test the D-BOX chairs,
+It lets people test the D-BOX chairs, which are synched to movie trailers, before they buy a ticket.
+But Scott suggested people purchase tickets online, since he expects D-BOX seats to sell out.

 "A lot of people are going to be fighting for these," he said.
 The chairs are separate -- no sharing armrests -- and wider than normal movie seats.
 The D-BOX section also has numbered seating, so once someone reserves one, they can skip the pre-premiere lines.